Session 1· ·growth

 Looking Forward

 These foundational principles will guide all subsequent analysis of macroeconomic phenomena.
 The next sessions will explore how these principles manifest in closed-economy macroeconomics (Phase 1) and eventually open-economy settings with international trade (Phase 2).
+Continue to Session 2 — The Keynesian Cross, where the clock shortens and prices stop moving.